PLOS One: Publication concept

 PLOS One is built on several conceptually different ideas compared to traditional peer-reviewed scientific publishing in that it does not use the perceived importance of a paper as a criterion for acceptance or rejection.
 The idea is that, instead, PLOS One only verifies whether experiments and data analysis were conducted rigorously, and leaves it to the scientific community to ascertain importance, post publication, through debate and comment.

+The review process starts with initial checks by the journal's staff and in-house editorial team to verify compliance with policy and ethical standards, competing interests, financial disclosure and data availability.
+Then, the academic editor, usually a member of PLOS One's editorial board who has relevant expertise, reviews the paper and decides whether an external peer review is needed for expert feedback.
+Based on the review and any feedback, the academic editor can accept, reject, or request a minor or major revision.

 According to Nature, the journal's aim is to "challenge academia's obsession with journal status and impact factors".
 Being an online-only publication allows PLOS One to publish more papers than a print journal.
 In an effort to facilitate publication of research on topics outside, or between, traditional science categories, it does not restrict itself to a specific scientific area.

 Papers published in PLOS One can be of any length, contain full color throughout, and contain supplementary materials such as multimedia files.
 Reuse of articles is subject to a Creative Commons Attribution License.
 In the first four years following launch, it made use of over 40,000 external peer reviewers.
 The journal uses an international board of academic editors with over 6,000 academics handling submissions and publishes approximately 50 % of all submissions, after review by, on average, 2.9 experts.
 Registered readers can leave comments on articles on the website.